-Storage temperature should not exceed 30°C (86°F).
+FazaClo® (clozapine, USP) must remain in the sealed blister until used by the patient.
 Drug dispensing should not ordinarily exceed a weekly supply.
-If a patient is eligible for White Blood Cell (WBC) count and Absolute Neutrophil Count (ANC) testing every 2 weeks, then a two-week supply of CLOZARIL can be dispensed.
-If a patient is eligible for WBC count and ANC testing every 4 weeks, then a four-week supply of CLOZARIL can be dispensed.
-Dispensing should be contingent upon the WBC count and ANC test results.
+If a patient is eligible for WBC count and ANC testing every 2 weeks, then a two-week supply of FazaClo® (clozapine, USP) can be dispensed.
+If a patient is eligible for WBC count and ANC testing every 4 weeks, then a 4-week supply of FazaClo® (clozapine, USP) can be dispensed.
+Dispensing should be contingent upon the WBC count and ANC testing results.